CAAPIM/layer7-operator/example/otel-elastic/README.md

 ### Gateway Application Configuration
-The Gateway requires OTel specific annotations that inject a Collector Sidecar into the Gateway deployment
+The Gateway requires OTel specific pod annotations that inject a Collector Sidecar into the Gateway deployment

-- Annotations
+- Pod Annotations
 ```
   app:
-    annotations:
+    podAnnotations:
       sidecar.opentelemetry.io/inject: "ssg-eck" <== this injects the OpenTelemetryCollector sidecar
       instrumentation.opentelemetry.io/inject-java: "true" <== this loads the OpenTelemetry Java agent onto the Gateway
       instrumentation.opentelemetry.io/container-names: "gateway" <== this defines which container the Java Agent is loaded onto